sohanish/obsidian_cheat_sheet/README.md

 # Obsidian Cheat Sheet and Shortcut Keys 🔮
-*there is a pdf with has all the possibe cheatsheet if you need it in pdf format from - https://rossgriffin.com/tutorials/obsidian-basics-guide/*
+*there is a pdf file named 'Obsidian-CHeat-Sheet.pdf' which has all the possibe formatting, which was found from - https://rossgriffin.com/tutorials/obsidian-basics-guide/*

 ---